dotnetthailand/dotnetthailand.github.io/content/storage/database-migration-tools/dbup-cli.md

   sudo apt-get install -y dotnet-sdk-5.0
 ```

-- Install dbup-cli as a global tool
+- Install dbup-cli as a global tool.
 ```
 dotnet tool install --global dbup-cli
 ```

-- Check if you install dbup-cli properly
+- Check if you install dbup-cli properly.
 ```
 dbup --version
 ```
 # Initialize dbup
 - Create a new folder with name `migration`.
-- CD to `migration` folder
+- CD to `migration` folder.
 - Run the following command to initialize dbup-cli.
 ```
 dbup init